MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 ## Do I need to update privileges for custom security roles to write call data to the PhoneCall table?

 Yes.
-Activity table (PhoneCall table) privileges are mandatory for users trying to sign in to both apps.
+Activity table (PhoneCall table) privileges are mandatory for users that want to sign in to both apps.
 Users must have the following seven privileges to be able to sign in:

 - prvAppendActivity
 - prvAppendToActivity